laravel/docs/pulse.md

 <env name="PULSE_ENABLED" value="false"/>
 ```

-Additionally, if you're using sqlite during testing, you should prevent the Pulse migrations from running by adding this check in the `up` method:
+Additionally, if you're using SQLite during testing, you should prevent the Pulse migrations from running by adding this check in the `up` method:

 ```php
 public function up(): void